-When the Spanish, led by Don Diego de Vargas, returned to reestablish their control in the region in 1692, the people of Santa Clara Pueblo joined with those of the San Ildefonso Pueblo.
+When the Spanish, led by Don Diego de Vargas, returned to re-establish their control in the region in 1692, the people of Santa Clara Pueblo joined with those of the San Ildefonso Pueblo.
 Together at a fortified settlement on Black Mesa, they resisted the Spanish until 1696.
 Afterward, they escaped and lived with the Hopi and Zuni.
 Many later returned to Santa Clara Pueblo in 1702, rebuilding the community and farming again in the Rio Grande Valley.
 Another church with a choir loft was built after the people returned.
 By the 1750s, however, the church had fallen into disrepair and collapsed.
 Fray Mariano Rodríguez organized the construction of a new church in 1758.
 He and the people of Santa Clara constructed a long and narrow church.
 The church reportedly was built at the friar’s expense, and the progress was slow but was eventually completed.
-It lasted for more than a century during a period of drastic changes like the epidemic of smallpox in 1782, which carried off a large portion of the pueblo’s population, and Mexican Independence in 1821.
+It lasted for more than a century during drastic changes like the smallpox epidemic in 1782, which carried off a large portion of the pueblo’s population, and Mexican Independence in 1821.

 The community persisted through the American acquisition of the territory, growing wheat and corn and raising cattle.
 In 1858, Santa Clara Pueblo became one of the first Pueblo groups to have land claims recognized by the U.S. Congress.

 Although the people of Santa Clara were resilient, the colonial period adobe church was not standing the test of time well.
 The 1758 building lasted until around 1909, when the old church was given a more “modern” peaked roof, and the old vigas that provided structure and support for the walls were removed.
 Unfortunately, the building collapsed as a result of the changes.
 Several years later, a new church was built in 1918, which still stands today.